Need some help?

 Key Components of a Silt Fence

-Fabric: The fabric used in silt fences is typically made from synthetic, woven geotextiles.
-It needs to be permeable enough to allow water to pass through while trapping soil particles.
+• Geotextile Fabric: The fabric used in silt fences is typically made from synthetic, woven geotextiles that need to be permeable enough to allow water to pass through while trapping soil particles

-Support Stakes: These are usually made from wood or metal and are essential in holding the fabric up and resisting the forces of water and collected sediment.
+• Support Stakes: Usually made from hardwood or metal, these are essential in holding the fabric up and resisting the forces of water and collected sediment

-Trenching: To ensure effectiveness, the bottom of the silt fence fabric is often buried in a small trench and backfilled with soil to secure it and prevent water from running underneath.
+• Trenching: The bottom of the silt fence fabric is buried in a small trench and backfilled with soil to secure it and prevent water from running underneath

 When is Silt Fencing Required?